JoeldotSmith/unitree_ros2_default/README.md

 Please connect to the robot via ethernet.

-Next, open the network settings, find the network interface that the robot connected.In IPv4 setting, change the IPv4 mode to manual, set the address to 192.168.123.103, and set the mask to 255.255.255.0.
+Next, open the network settings, find the network interface that the robot connected.In IPv4 setting, change the IPv4 mode to manual, set the address to 192.168.123.103, and set the mask to 255.255.255.0 and the gateway to 192.168.123.30.
 After completion, click apply and wait for the network to reconnect.

 More detailed instructions can be found in the unitree_ros2 repo